nibro7778/counsel-cat/README.md

 # 🐱 Counsel Cat - ASP.NET Core Web API

-This is a sample ASP.NET Core 8.0 Web API project called **Counsel Cat**, containerized using Docker and deployed to a local Kubernetes cluster using **Minikube**.
+Counsel Cat is a sample ASP.NET Core Web API application containerized using Docker and deployed on Kubernetes.
+This guide provides step-by-step instructions for running the app locally using Docker and Kubernetes (via Minikube), and deploying it using Helm.

 ---